universal-field-robots/Lslidar_ROS1_driver/README.md

-# lslidar_c16
+# lslidar_ch16
+#version v2.0.3_210824

 ## version track
-Author: Yutong
+Author: leo

-### ver1.2 Yutong
-1. Add group multicast function
-2. Add truncate 3D angle area data

-### ver1.1  Yutong
-Using new message type to distinguish different channel data topic name: scan_channel topic type: LslidarC16Layer
-details: LslidarC16Layer is consist of 16 sets data for different channel, each set of data is represented by Sensor_msgs/LaserScan rosmessage type
-Usage: rostopic echo /scan_channel  will output all 16 channels data
-       rostopic echo /scan_channel/scan_channel[*]  (* can be from 0 to 15 represents channel num)  --> output data will be sensor_msgs/LaserScan message type
-Example: There is an example script to show you how to obtain each channel data, located at /lslidar_c16_decoder/scripts/Test_MultiChannel.py
-	 You will need python package numpy and matplotlib.pyplot(optional) to fully run this script

-### ver1.05 Yutong
+### ver1.0.0 leo
-Using rostopic to select the channel you wish to output topic name: layer_num topic type: std_msgs/Int8
-details: send layer number to topic layer_num
-Usage: rostopic pub /layer_num std_msgs/Int8 "data: 5"  --> output channel 5 data to topic /scan, message type is sensor_msgs/LaserScan . data number can only from 0 to 15

 ## Description
-The `lslidar_c16` package is a linux ROS driver for lslidar c16.
+The `lslidar_ch16` package is a linux ROS driver for lslidar ch.
-The package is tested on Ubuntu 14.04 with ROS indigo.
+The package is tested on Ubuntu 16.04 with ROS kinetic.

 ## Compling
 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
 And the normal procedure for compling a catkin package will work.